af223/17735-project/readme.txt

 * Users either tend to use thumb drives or they don’t.
 But for thumb drive users, there is no significance or trend regarding their frequency of usage.
 * User behavior is not influenced by the day of the week.
 * Users never log in on weekends, and there is no awareness of holidays.

+epsilon_detection.ipynb
+Step by step process and logic behind the code.
+1. One method to add noise to the categorical data was to figure out the data-type from each column and based on the sensitvity value of the data choose the epsilon value needed to add exponential noise to the data.
+Since I did not have much knowledge of that I wanted to go forward with the laplace noise.
+2. Thus found a workaround for that.
+Laplace noise only works on the numerical dataset.
+Hence while generating the tmp directory, calculated the currentCount for the user in each file based on their activity across a specific time period and sent the variable to add_noise_categorical function.
+This function will calculate the laplace noise based on the currentCount variable and return the noisy_count.
+3. Once we receive the noisy_count the new dataset will have columns 'Users' and 'Noisy_Count' corresponding to them across 70 files.
+4. Now to detect the anomalous users we need to aggregate the count value across 70 files for each user for one activity, so implement that.
+5. Then for each acitvity fit the isolation forest model.
+6. Predicted the anomalies and plotted them.

+Challenges:
+1. Could not use detection_v1 code as the output dataset did not have the same columns anymore and would need to make multiple changes in the code.
+2. Based on my understanding of the detection_v1 code, the code also detects anomalies across different acitvities, so did the same.